|

 hovering outside the door, approached Haldir.
 Did you find

-any weapons, sir?
+any weapons, sir? he asked.

 The elf hesitated.